MaWCin/MaWCin/README.md

-- 👋 Hi, I’m MaW, @MaWCin is my GitHub space, what I can say?
+- 👋 Hi, I’m MaW/MrCin, @MaWCin is my GitHub space, what I can say?
 "Hello, World!" ;)